laserdiscbisque/laserdiscbisque/README.md

+# laserdiscbisque

-# Who
+## Who

-Hi, I’m @laserdiscbisque.
-I'm studying for a diploma in Electrical and Computer Engineering Technology, and currently working a co-op job as a Low Voltage Technician.
+Hi, I’m @laserdiscbisque, an Electrical and Computer Engineering Technology student.

-Because this is the Github profile of someone trying to learn, I've done something a little odd: where applicable, I've attached my own perceived skill-level to any skills I've listed below.
+Because this is the Github profile of someone trying to learn, I've done something a little odd: where applicable, I've attached my own perceived skill-level to things below.

+### School

+I'm studying for an ECET diploma from the British Columbia Institute of Technology.
+I've completed one of two years, plus the Technology Entry program.

+### Work

+I'm currently working a co-op job as a Low Voltage Technician.

-# Projects
+## Projects

-My current main projects are
+My current main projects (outside of school & work) are REPTAT & `babi`

+### REPTAT

-- REPTAT: An automated climate control system for small animal enclosures and terrariums.
+REPTAT is an automated climate control system for small animal enclosures and terrariums.

+### `babi`

-- babi: A native compiler written in CommonLisp for a custom scripting language with even stronger opinions about what should or shouldn't produce side effects
+`babi` will be a natively compiled scripting language.
+I am writing the first compiler in CommonLisp. `babi` may have even stronger opinions about what should or shouldn't produce side effects.

+### General passtimes

 I am also repairing computers and learning Linux.

-# Languages & software
+## Languages

+I trust my Python skills the most, but I've mainly used it for simple data analysis and basic scripting.
+Otherwise, I am mainly interested in Common Lisp and othe Lisp dialects, and low-level languages like C and Rust.

+### For school

-For school I have used
+...
+I have used
 | Language | Use | Lifetime experience | Proficiency |
 | --- | --- | --- | --- |
 | C | Courses in basic program design | 3 yrs | Intermediate |